bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

                 all_samples.append( Sample(data=a_sample.data, key=a_sample.sample_id) )
             return all_samples

-        allow_scoring_with_all_biometric_references = True
+        def groups(self):
+            return list(("train", "dev", "eval"))

+        def protocols(self):
+            return list(("protocol_1", "protocol_2"))

     database = CustomDatabase()

 .. note::

-  For optimization reasons, an ``allow_scoring_with_all_biometric_references`` flag can be set in the database interface to allow scoring with all biometric references.
+  For optimization reasons, an ``allow_scoring_with_all_biometric_references`` flag can be set in the database interface (see :any:`bob.bio.base.pipelines.vanilla_biometrics.Database`) to allow scoring with all biometric references.
 This will be much faster when your algorithm allows vectorization of operations, but not all protocols allow such a feature.

   - When this flag is ``True``, the algorithm will compare a probe sample and generate the scores against **every** model of the set returned by the ``references`` method.
   - Otherwise (flag is ``False``), the scoring algorithm will only compare a probe to the given ``bob.pipelines.SampleSet.references` attribute of its :py:class:`bob.pipelines.SampleSet``.